-New Lot Sizes Typical Implementing Zoning Districts For agricultural uses, the FP-35 General Farmland Preservation or FP-1 Small Lot Farmland Preservation districts Where land is to remain in agricultural use, the FP-35 district has a 35 acre minimum and the FP-1 district has a 5 acre are typically used.
-Where a new farm residence is proposed, a conditional use permit is required by Dane County minimum and 35 acre maximum. and the requirements and standards in Section 10.101(7)(d) of the Dane County Zoning Ordinance shall be met.
-For new lots intended for new residences: For other new residential lots, the RR-I, RR-2, SFR-I, SFR-08, AT-5, and other districts that allow non-farm Minimum lot size is 20,000 square feet, provided that soil tests determine that the lot is suitable for an on-site residences may be used.
-Any rezoning away from FP-35 or FP-1 must be consistent with applicable development waste treatment system (holding tanks not recommendedallowed). and density policies below, the land must be better suited for a use not allowed in FP-35 or FP-1 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that Maximum lot size is 2 acres, except that the Town Board may approve a greater size due to unusual land are zoned for or legally restricted to agricultural use. configuration, to better protect farmland, for commercial uses, and/or to enhance rural or scenic character.
-For new lots for a farm residence and/or farm building(s) that existed as of May 15, 1982: • Minimum lot size is 20,000 square feet, provided that soil tests determine that the lot is suitable for an on-site waste treatment system (holding tanks not recommended). • Maximum necessary to encompass the farm residence and all farm buildings, but no greater than 10 acres.
+For agricultural uses, the FP-35 General Farmland Preservation or FP-1 Small Lot Farmland Preservation districts are typically used.
+Where a new farm residence is proposed, a conditional use permit is required by Dane County and the requirements and standards in Section 10.101(7)(d) of the Dane County Zoning Ordinance shall be met.
+For other new residential lots, the RR-1, RR-2, SFR-1, SFR-08, AT-5, and other districts that allow non-farm residences may be used.
+Any rezoning away from FP-35 or FP-1 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in FP-35 or FP-1 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.
+Typical Implementing Zoning Districts New Lot Siz are typically used.
+Where a new farm residence is proposed, a conditional use permit is required by Dane County and the requirements and standards in Section 10.101(7)(d) of the Dane County Zoning Ordinance shall be met.
+For other new residential lots, the RR-1, RR-2, SFR-1, SFR-08, AT-5, and other districts that allow non-farm residences may be used.
+Any rezoning away from FP-35 or FP-1 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in FP-35 or FP-1 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that minimum and 35 acre maximum.
+For new lots intended for new residences: Minimum lot size is 20,000 square feet, provided that soil tests waste treatment system (holding tanks not recommendedallow) Maximum lot size is 2 acres, except that the Town Board may configuration, to better protect farmland, for commercial uses For new lots for a farm residence and/or farm building(s) that exis Minimum lot size is 20,000 square feet, provided that soil tests waste treatment system (holding tanks not recommended).